 - Enjoy your food.
 Enjoy it with others often.
 The pleasure of eating and socializing is a vital part of a healthy eating plan.

 For those days when cooking from scratch is next to impossible, you don’t have to settle for potato chips for dinner.
 Food manufacturers are beginning to address the consumer demand for healthier versions of gluten-free foods, and more products are on the way.
-Manufacturers are starting to use alternative grains with more nutritional value than the typical blend of rice, potato and tapioca flours.
-Higher protein content is being achieved through the use of bean and nut flours.
+Manufacturers are starting to use alternative grains with more nutritional value than the typical blend of rice, potato, and tapioca flours.
+The higher protein content is being achieved through the use of bean and nut flours.
 The future looks bright for more of these types of products as the demand for them increases, and they can be incorporated into a healthy gluten-free diet focused on fresh, whole foods.

 THIS ARTICLE IS COPYRIGHTED BY AMY BURKHART, MD, RD.